Rifdhycyber/APEX-AURA-web-page/README.md

 # APEX-AURA-web-page
 This repository contains the step-by-step development of a website named Apex Aura.
 The purpose of this project is to build a fully functional web page from scratch and document each stage of its creation.
 All stages—from initial layout design to final deployment—will be uploaded and maintained here for reference and collaboration.
+As I am currently learning and practicing web development, this project helps me improve my skills in HTML, CSS, and related technologies.
+Every update here reflects my progress and hands-on learning, making it a valuable part of my web development journey.